TekCreek/flutter-examples/lab-2/second/README.md

 Replace the content of lib\main.dart with the one from this lib folder one at a time.

+Note - This is an optional step you can directly use `flutter run` command.
 3. You can use flutter build to build the project

     Use the below command for android project.